University of Wisconsin–Madison

 Coercion in Contraceptive Care

 Norms, policies, and programs have long encouraged some groups, like wealthy white women, to have children, while discouraging reproduction for others, like poor women and women of color.
-Enthusiasm for highly effective, long-term birth control methods has also led to the overpromotion of methods like IUDs and implants.
+Enthusiasm for highly effective, long-term birth control methods has also led to the over promotion of methods like IUDs and implants.
 Sometimes, this focus puts the priorities of healthcare systems and providers ahead of what patients actually want.
 There is growing concern about these practices, but there has been little research on how often this happens, what it looks like, or how it impacts people’s lives.
 There is also no standard way to measure this kind of pressure, known as contraceptive coercion.

 Our work begins to address this gap by introducing and testing a new way to measure coercion in contraceptive care.
 We use it to: